ocrmypdf/OCRmyPDF/docs/pdfsecurity.rst

 `pikepdf <https://github.com/pikepdf/pikepdf>`__, a library based on `qpdf <https://github.com/qpdf/qpdf>`__, a program that repairs PDFs with syntax errors.
-This is done because, in the author's experience, a significant number of PDFs in the wild especially those created by scanners are not well-formed files. qpdf makes it more likely that OCRmyPDF will succeed, but offers no security guarantees. qpdf is also used to split the PDF into single page PDFs.
+This is done because, in the author's experience, a significant number of PDFs in the wild, especially those created by scanners, are not well-formed files. qpdf makes it more likely that OCRmyPDF will succeed, but offers no security guarantees. qpdf is also used to split the PDF into single page PDFs.